Get holiday-ready

 Jira Service Management is a great example of a service desk tool:

-A service desk evolves from a help desk, but it incorporates a wider scope of ITSM practices in comparison.
+So, it’s safe to say that a service desk evolves from a help desk, but it incorporates a wider scope of ITSM practices in comparison.

 Speaking of, it’s also important to clarify the following—